News at Manatee Unitarian

 Connections

-Chair Yoga is now meeting each week at our building on its new day and time: Thursdays from 6 p.m. to 7 p.m.
-Emphasis will continue to be placed on asana (exercise), pranayama (breath), and mindfulness to strengthen balance, flexibility and body.
+Chair Yoga meets each week at our building Thursdays from 6 p.m. to 7 p.m.
+Emphasis will be placed on asana (exercise), pranayama (breath), and mindfulness to strengthen balance, flexibility and body.
 Member Patricia Hurd leads the class.
 She has been teaching yoga for 9 years and is a certified instructor through Yoga Alliance.
 There is no charge to participate.
+A chair is waiting for you!

 SOCIAL EVENTS FIRST WEDNESDAY, THIRD FRIDAY OF EACH MONTH

-Our next Share a Dish potluck is Friday, Oct.
-18, at 6 p.m. at our building.
+Our next Share a Dish potluck is Friday, March 21, at 6 p.m. at our building.
 Bring a dish to share — like the name says! — and join us for food, fellowship and fun.
 Share a Dish is held on the third Friday of each month.
 Some months a special speaker or program is presented.
+This month, pianist Shirley Loebel will offer a selection of St. Patrick’s Day music.

 Please check back here each month for the latest details and updates.
 And please join us for these monthly social events — and more!